FTL-Hyperspace/FTL-Hyperspace/wiki/Building-on-Linux.md

 sudo docker run hello-world
 ```

-If successful, it will write some text to the screen, including
+If successful, it will print some text to the screen, including

 ```
 Hello from Docker!
 This message shows that your installation appears to be working correctly.
 ```

 **Note:** While not required, it may be useful to add your user to the `docker` group.
-This will let you run Docker commands (and, by extension, the script to build the project) without needing sudo.
-First, ensure the group exists by running
+This will let you run Docker commands (and, by extension, the script to build the project) without needing `sudo`. **However, adding your user to the Docker group poses a security risk, as it allows the user to manipulate containers and potentially access the rest of the file system without `sudo`.
+Only add your user to the group if you understand and accept the risks.**

+If you want to add your user to the `docker` group, ensure the group exists by running

 ```
 sudo groupadd docker